Part III: Kernel Services

 System Call Extension

 System Call Extensions are designed for invoking custom system calls in kernel context when memory protection is enabled.
+They enable unprivileged threads to access peripheral devices.

-System Call Extensions are registered with qrt_syscall_register() and invoked with qrt_syscall_invoke().
+System Call Extensions are invoked with qrt_syscall_invoke().

 System Call Extensions can be enabled by setting configuration option QRT_CFG_SYSCALL_EXT_ENABLE and setting configuration option QRT_CFG_SYSCALL_EXT_LIMIT with non-zero value.